-- 16. The Strategic Outcomes are formulated at the national level andas reworded national SDG targets.
-As such, achieving these targets is a collective responsibility of all actors in the country and, with WFP as an actor contributes contributing to that result these results. - 17.
-In turn, thesethe free-text-formulated Strategic Outcomes are linked to the Strategic Outcome categories listed in the CRF.
-While WFP cannot achieve any outcome alone, the Strategic Outcome categories serve to discuss and analyse more closely results WFP brings to the table in are intended to reflect WFP's contribution in the national context.
-A set of standardized strategic outcome indicators linked to these standardized strategic outcome categories (and-listed in the CRF) therefore allows us to monitor and reportfacilitates monitoring of and reporting on achievements attributed to WFP in assisting the country reachcountries in reaching their SDG targets.
+- 16.17.
+The Strategic Outcomes are formulated at the national level as reworded national SDG targets.
+As such, achieving these targets is a collective responsibility of all actors in the country, with WFP contributing to these results. - 17.18.
+In turn, the free-text Strategic Outcomes are linked to the Strategic Outcome categories listed in the CRF.
+While WFP cannot achieve any outcome alone, the Strategic Outcome categories are intended to reflect WFP's contribution in the national context.
+A set of standardized strategic outcome indicators linked to these standardized strategic outcome categories (listed in the CRF) facilitates monitoring of and reporting on achievements attributed to WFP in assisting countries in reaching their SDG targets.